jbush001/NyuziProcessor/README.md

 Mailing list: https://groups.google.com/forum/#!forum/nyuzi-processor-dev
 Blog: http://latchup.blogspot.com/

-# Running in Verilog Simulation
+# Getting Started

+These instructions explain how to get the design working in Verilog simulation.
-This environment allows cycle-accurate simulation of the hardware without an FPGA.
+This environment allows cycle-accurate modeling of the hardware without an FPGA.

 ## Required Packages